 Motorcycle riding is an inherently dangerous sport, but it’s a sport we love to do.
 Most of us wear helmets in order to prevent trauma to our head from the inevitable spills and crashes, but do we really know what to do if we take a whack to the head?
-Johnathan Edwards explains what is concussion and how to deal with it…
+Johnathan Edwards takes us through the steps of how to deal with concussion after a motorcycle accident and what concussion actually is…

 What is concussion?